Compliance

 Health and Safety

 The OPENGATE device uses low-frequency electro-magnetic technology, dynamic non-contact detection, and meets EMC electromagnetic radiation standards.
-It does not harm humans, medical devices like pacemakers, pregnant women, kids, or electronic devices.
+It is safe for pregnant women, children, and other humans, as well as pacemakers and electronic devices.

 Best Practices For Weapons Detection Systems

-• Test the system with the “Security Standard” of your choice each time it is moved and at least once a month to ensure it is detecting in all 9 areas of the WDS as stated In the best practice guide by Homeland Security.
+• Test the system after setup with the “Security Standard” of your choice, to ensure it is detecting in all 9 areas of the WDS as stated in the best practice guide by Homeland Security.

 • Test the system after setup with the “Security Standard” of your choice.